 |Gender||1 Year||2 Years||3 Years||4 Years||5 Years|

-Most asbestos exposure occurs in the workplace, particularly in industrial jobs traditionally held by men.
+Most asbestos exposure occurs in the workplace.
+Industrial jobs traditionally held by men presented the highest risk.
 That helps explain why men account for the majority of all mesothelioma cases.

-There is currently no conclusive answer as to why, but some researchers believe the improved survival could be explained by hormonal differences between genders.
+There is currently no conclusive answer as to why.
+Some researchers believe the improved survival could be explained by hormonal differences between sexes.

-Women are also more likely to be diagnosed with peritoneal mesothelioma, which carries a better prognosis compared to the more common pleural type.
+Women are also more likely to be diagnosed with peritoneal mesothelioma.
+This type carries a better prognosis compared to the more common pleural type.

 Sallie Morton was 87 when she received her pleural mesothelioma diagnosis in July 2013.
 She felt she was too old to go through treatment, but that didn’t stop her from living far past her life expectancy.
 Morton is among the 8.3 percent of women in her age range who survived more than four years after a diagnosis.Read Sallie’s Story